 Responding to the State of the Union

-A president’s address is an integral public communication; it can set the policy trajectory for the year.
-Your office’s State of the Union response gives constituents the opportunity to understand your positions on major issues discussed and open up a dialogue around policy points.
+A president’s address is an integral public communication — it can set the policy trajectory for the year.
+Your office’s response to the State of the Union helps constituents understand your Member's positions on the issues discussed and open up a dialogue around policy points.
 Be sure to craft your newsletter in a clear, readable, and accessible manner, so wide swaths of your constituency understand how you plan to represent your district.
 Here are some things to keep in mind!

 In the Inbox

 Before we dive into the content of your message, let's consider how it lands in the inbox.
 What raises the likelihood of message openings?

 Campaign Monitor’s study revealed that the open rate for government emails comes in as one of the highest across industries at about 22.6%.
 By building on this interest in government communications, you can boost your open rate higher with a few tweaks.
 Here are some ideas to consider:

 - Subject line — Make sure your subject line states the content of the email in a clear and engaging way.
 You can try highlighting a particular issue, if it concerns lots of constituents.
 Perhaps something like, "Congressman Joe Smith rebuts the President's take on [issue]."